Nina Chanel Abney: Exhibitions

-Dirty Wash was Abney's first show, hosted at Kravets/Wehby gallery in the spring of 2008.
+Abney's first show, Dirty Wash, was hosted at the Kravets Wehby Gallery in the spring of 2008.
 Attracting many major collectors, the show sold out within days.

-In November 2017, she had her first solo show at Jack Shainman Gallery in New York City, Nina Chanel Abney: Seized the Imagination This exhibition ran concurrently with Safe House, a solo show curated by Piper Marshall at the Mary Boone Gallery in New York City.
-The artist is known for her colorful canvases, which are at times frenzied or chaotic, packed with pop culture imagery and references to current events.
-Abney locates much of her work in the recognition that abuse and violence are an integral part of the everyday consciousness of people of color.
-Abney’s aim in both shows is to combat the negative stereotypes with which the mainstream media often portrays African Americans.
+In November 2017, she held her first solo show at Jack Shainman Gallery, Nina Chanel Abney: Seized the Imagination.
+This exhibition ran concurrently with Safe House, a solo show curated by Piper Marshall at the Mary Boone Gallery in New York City.
+Abney's aim in both shows is to combat the negative stereotypes with which the mainstream media often portrays African Americans.

 In December 2017, Abney created her first 3D installation at 29Rooms in Los Angeles called Fair Grounds, an interactive experiential series of sculptures that evokes the childhood look and feel of a playground.

-Her first solo exhibition in a museum, Nina Chanel Abney: Royal Flush, opened at the Nasher Museum of Art at Duke University in Durham, North Carolina in February 2017.
-Curated by Marshall N. Price, the exhibition included about 30 of her paintings, watercolors, and collages and spans 10 years of her work.
-The works contain a wide range of art historical references, including medieval icons, Northern Renaissance still lifes, and artists such as Henri Matisse and John Wesley.
+Her first solo exhibition in a museum, Nina Chanel Abney: Royal Flush, opened at the Nasher Museum of Art at Duke University in February 2017.
+Curated by Marshall N. Price, the exhibition included about 30 of her paintings, watercolors, and collages and spans ten years of her work.
+The works contain a wide range of references to medieval icons, Northern Renaissance still lifes, and artists such as Henri Matisse and John Wesley.
 They illustrate narcissism, celebrity culture, the objectification of women, issues of race, and police brutality.
-Abney stated that before she began working on this show, she “didn’t know what it was going to look like”.
-She got multiple cans a spray paint in many different colors, painted the walls black, and taped up shapes to start.
 Before the show opened, she said she “hoped that it makes people angry and a mix of reactions”.

 In her February 2018 exhibition Hot to Trot.
-Not. at Palais de Tokyo in Paris, Abney created site specific murals along the institution’s main stairwell.
+Not. at Palais de Tokyo in Paris, Abney created site specific murals along the institution's main stairwell.
 One depicts the busts of three black women against a yellow background, the numbers 1, 2, 3 listed under each one.
-Next to the figures, Abney painted “WHAT?” in black letters — provoking viewers to look at the composition and then think critically about its meaning.
+Next to the figures, Abney painted “WHAT?” in black letters.

-In September 2018, Abney curated a group exhibition at the Jeffery Deitch gallery entitled Punch.
-The exhibition called upon current socio-political issues.
-The exhibition featured Abney herself and some of her close friends.
-There were paintings, photographs and sculptures included in the exhibition.
+In September 2018, Abney curated Punch, a group exhibition, at the Jeffery Deitch gallery.
+The exhibition centered on contemporary sociopolitical issues.